Apply the SEL-421 for high-speed distance and directional protection and complete control of a two-breaker bay.

 Subcycle Distance Protection—Protect critical transmission lines with high-speed quadrilateral, mho distance, and directional elements.
 Optional subcycle distance elements and series compensation logic reduce operating times to improve system stability.
+You can invert individual or grouped CT or PT polarities to account for field wiring or protection zone changes.

 Single- or Three-Pole Operation—Incorporate programmable single- and three-pole tripping and reclosing of one or two circuit breakers into an integrated substation control system.
 Provide complete bay control with synchronism and voltage checks from multiple sources.